 Students can ask a teacher or youth group leader to supervise their progress in the competition.
-Then students can contact a local participating VFW Post and established a contact person who is a member of that Post or its Ladies Auxiliary.
+Then students can contact a local participating VFW Post and establish a contact person who is a member of that Post or its Auxiliary.

-Next, it is time to start drafting considering the 2013-2014 theme, "What Patriotism Means to Me."
-Essays must be no less than 300 words and cannot exceed 400 words and should be submitted to the Post, along with the completed Patriot's Pen entry form no later than the November 1 deadline.
+Essays must be no less than 300 words and cannot exceed 400 words.
+They should be submitted to the Post, along with the completed Patriot's Pen entry form no later than the November 1 deadline.